How to Prepare For a Ski Trip In a Motorhome

 - Expect a supply of either 6 or 10amp at best – UK campsites are usually 16amp.

 - Electric heating combined with other electric appliances such as lighting etc will sometimes trip the site supply at the pitch bollard.

-- This will need to be switched back on – probably by taking a trip in the cold to the site office to staff to open the box to switch it back on!
+- This will need to be switched back on – probably by taking a trip in the cold to the site office to ask staff to open the box and switch it back on.

-- Even worse – it usually trips off the neighbours electric too!
+- Even worse, if your bollard trips then it usually trips off the neighbours electric too.

 - It’s powerful and keeps you toasty warm – but it uses a lot of gas!

-- Unlike the gas hob, which uses less gas – a heating system eats the gas in the bottles.
+- Unlike the gas hob, which uses less gas – a heating system eats the gas in those bottles.

 - Take the maximum capacity gas bottles that your motorhome can legally carry.